-At the North Carolina Department of Commerce, Diversity, Equity and Inclusion (DEI) are a top priority.
+At the North Carolina Department of Commerce, diversity, equity, and inclusion (DEI) are a top priority.
 That's why we have an entire office dedicated to advance this important area of corporate governance and society.

 We celebrate the differences that make each North Carolinian, Commerce employee, culture, region, community, industry and business unique, and are committed to prioritizing DEI in everything we do – from employee relations to business practices, to collaborations and partnerships within the economic and workforce development community.
 Our goal is to lead by example in cultivating an environment – and state – where all people feel valued, respected, and safe to bring their whole self to work.
 North Carolina’s economy should be one that works for all people of this great state.